with Jeff Lipschultz

 Read Job Interview Success Secret: Your Relevant Stories for how to showcase your soft skills in your answers to job interview questions like this one.

-Write Out Your Accomplishments
+Write Out Your Major Accomplishments

 Once you have your list of accomplishments, the best way to ensure a good description is to write them down, carefully and completely.

 The act of writing down your accomplishments before the interview helps you remember them in detail and can assist you in determining the most effective way to describe them.